blacktop/docker-elasticsearch-alpine/README.md

 ### Known Issues

-#### 5.0 failing to start

-In order to use `blacktop/elasticsearch:5.0` you must also supply the environment variable: `ES_JAVA_OPTS="-Xms2g -Xmx2g"` for it to successfully start.

-I am including it by default in the Dockerfile for now.

 ### Issues

 Find a bug?
 Want more features?
 Find something missing in the documentation?
 Let me know!
 Please don't hesitate to [file an issue](https://github.com/blacktop/docker-elasticsearch-alpine/issues/new)